GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-01-07 23:11:17 IST
+This content is dynamically generated in Indian Time (IST): 2025-01-07 23:20:16 IST

 Current Weather in Coimbatore:
-Temperature: 21.28 °C
+Temperature: 23.88 °C
-Condition: clear sky
+Condition: haze